 1991 & 1992 Canadian Press Female Athlete of the Year

 1991 Lou Marsh Award - Canada's Outstanding Athlete

 1984, 1990, 1991 & 1992 Ontario Athlete of the Year

 1984, 1988 & 1992 Mississauga Athlete of the Year

 Silken joined GoodLife Kids Foundation as their Kid's Champion in 2010.
 Silken’s goal is to inspire grown up role models like you, who have the greatest impact in a child’s life.
 Together we can ensure that physical activity and healthy eating become a part of every Canadian child’s daily living.
 GLKF is a Canadian private foundation that envisions a Canada where all kids have the opportunity to benefit from an active life.
 They are inspiring parents, role models, mentors, leaders and individuals like you, to deliver the message to kids, that being active is not only good for their body and mind but also a lot of fun.

 In the Goodlife Kids Foundation video below, Silken speaks about inspiring kids to get active - check it out!

-Silken is a Member of the International Board of Directors for Right to Play, an international development agency dedicated to reintroducing play into the lives of children in disadvantaged areas around the world.
+Silken was a Member of the International Board of Directors for Right to Play, from 2000 - 2015, an international development agency dedicated to reintroducing play into the lives of children in disadvantaged areas around the world.